LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 Change the number in the text field "reps:" from 1 to 10, then click the button "Sample".
-After switching the tab to "Variable Log", you can see the "true" values of these 10 simulations.
-Switching the tab to "Variable Log", you can see the "true" trees of these 10 simulations.
+After switching the tab to "Variable Log", you will see the "true" values of these 10 simulations.
+Switching the tab to "Variable Log", you will see the "true" trees of these 10 simulations.
-They can be saved into files by clicking the `File` menu and `Save (Tree) VariableLog to File ...`
+They can be saved into files by clicking the `File` menu and `Save VariableLog to File ...` or `Save Tree VariableLog to File ...`.

 <figure class="image">
   <a href="studio.png" target="_blank">